Best 10 Eco-Friendly Brewing Tips

 If you’d like to start brewing tea in compostable and biodegradable teabags or bulk tea leaves, start composting the steeped tea herbs and tea bags.
 Pour the contents of the empty brewing pitcher into the composting bin, and organic fertilizer will be added to it.
 That’s where your kitchen compost tends to get the best of the fertilizer you have produced.

-Backyard compostable bags are an easy and convenient way to compost kitchen and yard waste.
-These bags are made from 100% biodegradable materials, so they will break down in your compost pile or bin.
+Backyard compostable bags are an easy and convenient way to compost your kitchen and yard waste.
+These bags are made from 100% biodegradable materials so that they will break down in your compost pile or bin.
 Composting with backyard compostable bags is a great way to reduce your environmental impact and garbage bill.

 8. Grow Your Own Tea